scikit-hep/boost-histogram/docs/usage/indexing.rst

    h[loc(b)] = v    # Returns the bin containing the value h[underflow] = v # Underflow and overflow can be accessed with special tags

-   # Not yet supported!
-   h[...] = np.ndarray(...) # Setting with an array or histogram sets the contents if the sizes match
+   h[...] = array(...) # Setting with an array or histogram sets the contents if the sizes match
-                            # Overflow can optionally be included
+                       # Overflow can optionally be included if endpoints are left out

 All of this generalizes to multiple dimensions. ``loc(v)`` could return categorical bins, but slicing on categories would (currently) not be